-Scenes contain the objects of your game.
-They can be used to create a main menu, individual levels, and anything else.
+Scenes contain the environments and menus of your game.
 Think of each unique Scene file as a unique level.
-In each Scene, you will place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
+In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.

 When you create a new Unity project, your scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info

 See in Glossary displays a new Scene.
 This Scene is untitled and unsaved.
 The Scene is empty except for a CameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary (called Main Camera) and a Light (called Directional Light).